kbooz/seven-guis/README.md

 - `yarn start` - for running the react server
 - `yarn test` - for running Jest in watch mode
-- `yarn test --coverage --watchAll=false` - for generating the test coverage report
+- `yarn coverage` - for generating the test coverage report